Updated on Febuaury 4th, 2026 by Felix Martinez

 Archer Daniels Midland was founded in 1902 when George A. Archer and John W. Daniels began a linseed-crushing business.
 In 1923, Archer-Daniels Linseed Company acquired Midland Linseed Products Company, which created Archer Daniels Midland.

-Today, it is an agricultural industry giant with annual revenue above $100 billion.
-The company produces a wide range of products and services designed to meet the growing demand for food due to rising populations.
+Today, it is an agricultural-industry giant with annual revenue exceeding $86 billion.
+The company produces a wide range of products and services to meet growing demand for food as populations rise.

-Archer-Daniels-Midland’s businesses include processing cereal grains, oilseeds, and agricultural storage and transportation.
+Archer-Daniels-Midland’s businesses include processing cereal grains and oilseeds, as well as agricultural storage and transportation.
 The Ag Services and Oilseeds segment is Archer Daniels Midland’s largest.

 Source: Investor Presentation